//this is the mailchimp popup form //ShareThis code for sharing images

 In connection to having an inclusive brand reputation, you'll need to push for DEI policies within the company.
 It isn't enough to implement such strategies only during the hiring process.
 That makes everything about the company surface-level and may reduce employee retention rates.

 Additionally, ensuring that communication is alive within the workplace can benefit the company.
-If applicants know more about such work practices in place, they're more likely to accept the job offer.
+If applicants know more about such work practices, they're more likely to accept the job offer.
 Even better, they'll stay longer and encourage more people to apply.

-How to Measure Diversity in Your Hiring Efforts
+How to Measure Diversity, Equity, and Inclusion in Hiring

 Knowing the best and most effective recruiting strategies isn't enough until you generate organic results.
-Below are some metrics you should measure if you want workplace diversity and a nice reputation for the company you're working for.
+Here are 4 key diversity recruiting metrics to measure your DEI efforts.

 1. Look at Outreach Activity

-An example of diversity hiring goals is to reach out to underrepresented prospects.
+An example of a diversity hiring goal is to reach out to underrepresented prospects.
 To measure this metric, you'll need to consider their response and interest rates.
 You can modify the messaging of your openings based on these data.

 2. Check Funnel Activity